KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

    > }
    > ```

-4. View your page in Chrome.
+4. View your page in **Chrome**.
 What happens when you hover over the list items in the drink menu?

 5. But we don't want all the `li` tags to hover.
 Just the ones in the drink menu.
 We could add a `class` or we can target only the `li` elements in `main` by changing the selector to `main li:hover`.